-How To Stop Spending Money!
+How To Stop Buying Stuff!
 50+ Things You Need To Stop Buying & Cut From Your Budget To Save Money Today!

 We think the answer is to make more money, which would be nice but sometimes it just not that easy.